-Beyond referrals: Marketing strategies for the B2B service businesses of BGAs, IMOs, and FMOs
+Beyond referrals: Marketing strategies for BGAs, IMOs, and FMOs

 Running a service-oriented business presents a unique set of marketing challenges.
 For Brokerage General Agencies (BGAs), Independent Marketing Organizations (IMOs), and Field Marketing Organizations (FMOs), sometimes the greatest obstacle to a successful marketing strategy is simply the time to implement one.
 Industry connections, networking, and client referrals can generate enough business to keep a firm busy leaving little time for continued outreach, recruitment, and growth.
 And yet, firms that want to see their brand, and their revenue expand beyond their plateau need to consistently market themselves to new agents and advisors.
 This is the first in a series of articles articulating the peaks and pitfalls of marketing to other businesses as a service company.
 Apis has recently released 3 marketing packages to help our clients tackle the task of generating more business.
 Today, we will focus on a high-level overview of what to expect when marketing to agents and advisors as a BGA, IMO, or FMO.

 Realistic expectations when marketing to agents and advisors